 Results tagged ‘ Wild Card ’

-American League: Rays Vs. Indians
+American League: Blue Jays Vs. Orioles

 National League: Mets Vs. Giants

-AMERICAN LEAGUE DIVISION SERIES
+AMERICAN LEAGUE DIVISION SERIES (Begins October 6th)

 Indians Vs. Red Sox